htdguide/htdguide/README.md

 ## 👋  Hi there!
 I'm Nikita
 Software Engineer at ApplyWithAI.

-At the moment working with React Vite with C++ compiled with WebAssembly and with Svelte + SurrealDB.
+At the moment working with React Vite with C++ WebAssembly compiled and with Svelte + SurrealDB.

 Visit ApplyWithAI: https://applywithai.com